 New Jersey is a tourist state that attracts thousands of visitors annually to take advantage of its shore and Atlantic City atmosphere.
 School districts and other educational facilities have also looked to hire additional security to protect their students and ensure that enough capable hands are on the premises should an attack happen.
 With the presence of security guards and teams across the state in a variety of industries, the private security industry is in high demand and finding themselves in a shortage of employees to meet the position requirements in these busier areas.

 In Washington state, security is also a growing industry as the crime industry continues to grow in the area.
 Most of the security personnel that is hired throughout the state are found at the state, local, and private levels of the industry.
 There are over 66,000 security workers employed and their salary is just under $60,000 annually on average.
 Because of this high demand, Washington is one of the best states for jobs in security.

-With many companies, neighborhoods, and other community areas having a growing concern for safety, the hiring of private security guards, teams, and managers are on the rise in this state.
+With many companies, neighborhoods, and other community areas having a growing concern for safety, the hiring of private security guards, teams, and managers is on the rise in this state.
 With many of the residents doing well financially in the state, this has attracted some unwanted attention to the Northwest corner of the United States and elevated crime across the state.
-For those looking to enhance their hands-on experience and move into a private sector, this is one of the best state options.
+For those looking to enhance their hands-on experience and move into the private sector, this is one of the best state options.